 Having previously lived in Seattle, it is beyond me how I never took advantage of visiting Alaska.
 Not just because of its close proximity, but because Alaska Airlines operates its largest hub out of Seattle offering daily departures into multiple Alaskan cities.
-It is from here that most begin their trip into Alaska, which is how my Alaska cruise aboard the Wilderness Explorer and my post-cruise 3-day land-tour along the Kenai Peninsula began.
+It is from here that most begin their trip into Alaska, which is how my small ship Alaska cruise aboard the Wilderness Explorer and my post-cruise 3-day land-tour along the Kenai Peninsula began.

 Departing Seattle at 1:30pm I found myself quickly landing in Juneau at 3pm thanks in part to the 1 hour time difference gained.
 Arriving a day and half before my cruise embarked allowed me adequate time to view the city at night and the following afternoon.
 I was determined to eat as much fresh Alaskan fish and seafood as possible and found some great restaurants that did not disappoint (ask me for recommendations).

 “Don’t let this be a check off the bucket list experience, but take it in, stop, observe and appreciate.”